rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 **Do not include large data files!
 Do not include any QGIS project requiring large data.**
 Other files can be added optionally.

-### How to deliver
-You should integrate the previous exercises in a report.
+### Structure of your report

+You have to write one continuous report with a story covering all the exercises mentioned.

 You have to add a description of who in the group is responsible for which section.
 Grading will be individual, so make sure to have an equitative distribution of work.

+Even if your report does not need to specifically divide the text into the above elements, the elements shall be easy to distinguish while reading the document.
+Your report will be graded according to the criteria mentioned in the following section.

 Your investigation is meant to verify or falsify the hypotheses if possible.
 **It is mandatory to follow best practice of structured scientific writing!**